-CAR # Title Submitted By Referred To Status Rating 18-01 Improving Accuracy of Classification Categories for Board Certification Alan L. Wagner, MD, FACS - AAO Councilor, Virginia Society of Eye Physicians and Surgeons Staff: Dale Fajardo; Rayna Ungersma The Academy will continue to provide this and other member feedback to the ABO regarding MOC by continuing its participation on joint AAO/ABO liaison bimonthly meetings and to discuss issues related to CME, MOC and quality improvement initiatives such as the IRIS registry.
+CAR # Title Submitted By Referred To Status Rating 18-01 Improving Accuracy of Classification Categories for Board Certification Alan L. Wagner, MD, FACS - AAO Councilor, Virginia Society of Eye Physicians and Surgeons Senior Secretary for Clinical Education, Louis B. Cantor, MD; Staff: Dale Fajardo; Rayna Ungersma The Academy will continue to provide this and other member feedback to the ABO regarding MOC by continuing its participation on joint AAO/ABO liaison bimonthly meetings and to discuss issues related to CME, MOC and quality improvement initiatives such as the IRIS registry.
 The AAO and ABO are aligned in believing that ophthalmologists wish to keep current with new knowledge and techniques, achieve the best outcomes possible for their patients, and demonstrate their competence and professionalism to the public and to their colleagues.
-Currently, the ABO is actively working within the ABMS to make MOC more relevant to practitioners while remaining true to its mission to serve the public while undertaking initiatives to clarify the 1

-$\overline{}$

-certification listings of its

-diplomates.
-In essence, the ABO

-seeks to provide detailed and

-up-to-date information about its

-diplomates to the public, health

-care institutions, payors, and

-other interested parties, to

-allow such entities to use the

-information for decision-making

-as they see fit, while making it

-evident diplomates choose to

-engage in activities that

-demonstrate their competence

-and professionalism and also

-appropriately recognize their

-achievements.

-demevements.

-In July the ABO published an

-article in Diplomate Digest in

-response to this CAR.
-The

-article describes how

-certification is currently

-reported and outlines plans for

-updating the reporting system.

-The article requests input from

-diplomates by email or by phone

-610-664-1175.

-120 00 : 1170:
+1 Currently, the ABO is actively working within the ABMS to make MOC more relevant to practitioners while remaining true to its mission to serve the public while undertaking initiatives to clarify the certification listings of its diplomates.
+In essence, the ABO seeks to provide detailed and up-to-date information about its diplomates to the public, health care institutions, payors, and other interested parties, to allow such entities to use the information for decision- making as they see fit, while making it evident diplomates choose to engage in activities that demonstrate their competence and professionalism and also appropriately recognize their achievements.
+18-02 Patient Advocacy via the AAO Dinelli M Monson MD - AAO Councilor, Oregon Academy of Ophthalmology Senior Secretary for Advocacy, Daniel Briceland, MD; AAO Medical Director for Governmental Affairs, Michael X. Repka, MD, MBA; Staff: Cathy Cohen The Academy has engaged patients as needed for major advocacy campaigns at the federal and state level but does not have a permanent dedicated department/initiative due to the expense.
+Most recently, at the state level, this spring we successfully engaged hundreds of patients in Illinois who wrote letters to state legislators in opposition to the OD scope expansion proposal.
+1